exasol/project-keeper/doc/developer_guide/developer_guide.md

   -Dcentral-publishing.skipPublishing=true
 ```

-This will create a bundle containing all published modules **in one of the Maven modules**.
+This creates a bundle containing all published modules **in one of the Maven modules**.
 You can find the bundle using `find . -name central-bundle.zip`.
 In Project Keeper this might return `./shared-model-classes/target/central-publishing/central-bundle.zip`.
 Check the content with `unzip -l`:

 ```
 $ unzip -l ./shared-model-classes/target/central-publishing/central-bundle.zip